sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

 :ref:`command line <textui.clioptions>` option or via the configuration file (see :ref:`appendixes.configuration.coverage.include`).

-The ``includeUncoveredFiles`` and ``processUncoveredFiles`` configuration settings are available to configure how the filter is used:
+The ``includeUncoveredFiles`` configuration setting is available to configure how the filter is used:

 - ``includeUncoveredFiles="false"`` means that only files that have at least one line of executed code are included in the code coverage report

 - ``includeUncoveredFiles="true"`` (default) means that all files are included in the code coverage report even if not a single line of code of such a file is executed

-- ``processUncoveredFiles="false"`` (default) means that a file that has no executed lines of code will be added to the code coverage report (if ``includeUncoveredFiles="true"`` is set) but it will not be loaded by PHPUnit and it will therefore not be analysed for correct executable lines of code information

-- ``processUncoveredFiles="true"`` means that a file that has no executed lines of code will be loaded by PHPUnit so that it can be analysed for correct executable lines of code information

-.. admonition:: Note

-   Please note that the loading of sourcecode files that is performed when ``processUncoveredFiles="true"`` is set can cause problems when a sourcecode file contains code outside the scope of a class or function, for instance.

 .. _code-coverage-analysis.ignoring-code-blocks: